-- Introduction and Objectives (this section); - Review of Current and Historical Training Opportunities, that describes the beginnings of instream flow science in the 1970s and the genesis of formalized training and research programs that culminated in the formation of the CIFSG and then contrasts that with present day training needs and available training opportunities;
+- Introduction and Objectives (this section); - Review of Historical and Current Training Opportunities, that describes the beginnings of instream flow science in the 1970s and the genesis of formalized training and research programs that culminated in the formation of the CIFSG and then contrasts that with present day training needs and available training opportunities; - Current Interest and Need for a Center, that summarizes results from respondents to the August 2021 Instream Flow and Water Level Training Center survey;

-&lt;sup>2 The steering committee was comprised of experts representing governmental, non-governmental, academic, and private sectors with extensive experience in the interdisciplinary development, training and application of instream flow and water level conservation methods and who have remained actively involved in water resource issues (see Appendix A for members' names, affiliations, and experience).
+&lt;sup>6 The steering committee was comprised of experts representing governmental, non-governmental, academic, and private sectors with extensive experience in integration of the interdisciplinary development, training and application of instream flow and water level conservation methods and who have remained actively involved in water resource allocation issues (see Appendix A for members' names, affiliations, and experience).

-- Current Interest and Need for an IFWLC Center, that summarizes results from respondents to the August 2021 Instream Flow and Water Level Training Center survey; - IFWLC Center Functions, that highlights its proposed key operating principles; - Alternatives Considered for Establishment of an IFWLC Center, that includes its organization, management, and funding; - Implementation Strategy, that describes the Committee's proposed approach for advancing the development of a IFWLC Training Center.
+- Alternatives Considered for Establishment of a Center, that includes its organization, management, and funding; - Implementation Strategy, that describes the Center functions and the Committee's proposed approach for advancing the development of a Center; and - Next Steps, that briefly lists and describes follow-on activities to this feasibility assessment. - References